MicrosoftDocs/win32/desktop-src/Controls/tvn-selchanging.md

 ---
 title: TVN\_SELCHANGING notification code
-description: Notifies a tree-view control's parent window that the selection is about to change from one item to another.
-This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: '53f24ee0-433c-4680-9075-5e2b21117ed9'
+description: Notifies a tree-view controls parent window that the selection is about to change from one item to another.
+This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: 53f24ee0-433c-4680-9075-5e2b21117ed9
+keywords:
-keywords: ["TVN_SELCHANGING notification code Windows Controls"]
+- TVN_SELCHANGING notification code Windows Controls
 topic_type:
 - apiref
 api_name: